oyvindstegard/ox-tagfilter-js/README.md

 # Dynamic tag filtering in org-mode exported HTML documents

-Let's you filter your Org-mode exported HTML document dynamically using heading tags present in org file.
-May be useful for large documents like journals when looking for some specific content.
+This JavaScript code adds dynamic tag filtering to your Org-mode exported HTML documents.
+It allows to hide/reveal page content based on tags and may be useful for larger documents like journals, all-in-one notes files, etc. Of course, it will not be useful at all if you are not using any tags in your org files.

+Author's use case: I have a growing journal of notes which is automatically published as HTML to a private web space.
+When looking back at stuff or looking for something specific, I find it useful to be able to filter the page to specific tags (and hide the rest).

 ## Screencast